aaronpk/Overland-iOS/README.md

 These controls all set various properties of the CoreLocation LocationManager object.
 It is worth reading the [iOS documentation](https://developer.apple.com/reference/corelocation) for more details, but a summary of them is below.

 * `Receiver Endpoint` - Tap this line to set the endpoint that the app will send data to.
-You can also configure a device ID which will be included in each record.
+You can also configure a device ID which will be included in each record, and an access token which will be sent in the HTTP Authorization header.
 * `Pause Updates Automatically` - Enabling this will use the iOS API for automatically pausing location updates.
 When disabled, it will prevent the OS from pausing location updates.
 Pausing location updates automatically is a great way to save battery when you are not moving for extended periods of time, although it does not always pick up tracking again immediately when you start moving.
 In some initial testing, the automatic pause tends to trigger about 10 minutes after you've stopped moving.
 * `Resume with Geofence` - This is not an core API, but is an attempt at overcoming the automatic pausing limitations.
 Setting a radius here will register an "exit" geofence whenever location updates are paused at that location.
 This will attempt to get the app woken up when the user leaves the area again, and when triggered, will resume tracking with the previous settings.
 * `Significant Location`